Introduction

 Mappings & recommandations

-• Check SnipInfo & :SnipInfo <interpreter_name> to learn any quirk or tips about the language you’re interested in
+• Check SnipInfo & :SnipInfo <interpreter_name> to learn any quirk or tips about the language you’re interested in (completion is available)

 • The operator mapping allows you to combine movements with sniprun: with the suggested mapping, “<leader>f + j” will run sniprun on the current line + the line below.